 Mandatory requirements set out by the National Uniform Drillers Licensing Committee (NUDLC) provide industry with Minimum Construction Requirements for Water Bores in Australia, and give contractors within the industry clear guidelines to water safety, management and best practices.

 According to the NUDLC the following points relate to spacer and centralizer considerations:

 Casing: When choosing a casing, plastic or steel casings are recommended.
 For corrosive water, PVC-U, ABS, FRP, or stainless steel casing provides the longest life possible.
 Centralisers that do not damage plastic or steel casings must be used.

 Sealing: In sealing the bore, the casing should be centred in the hole by means of mechanical centralizers.
 In corrosive water areas, centralizers should be of inert material, or material of a similar grade to the casing to which they will be attached.

 Screens: Centralisers should be used on the screen assembly and be constructed of inert material or the same material as the screen.

 In the drilling industries including mineral, coal and coal seam gas extraction, there are a number of ways in which contractors can play a key role in groundwater protection and management.

-- By preferencing non-corrosive construction materials where possible, and adopting effective grouting methods to ensure that screens do not come in contact with different aquifers, inter-aquifer connection and the potential for water contamination transfer between aquifer’s can be prevented.
+- By preferencing non-corrosive construction materials where possible, and adopting effective grouting methods to ensure inter-aquifer connection and the potential for water contamination transfer between aquifer’s can be prevented.

-- By providing a long-lasting seal to a tapped aquifer through the use of inert casing, flanges and valves, to prevent contamination as well as aquifer depressurisation.
+- By providing a long-lasting seal to a tapped aquifer through the use of inert casing, to prevent contamination as well as aquifer depressurisation.

-- By reducing the potential for cross-contamination of aquifers and sites, particularly in relation to inter-aquifer connection due to corrosion of steel casings, and the clogging of screens and pumping equipment.
+- By reducing the potential for cross-contamination of aquifers and sites, particularly in relation to inter-aquifer connection due to corrosion of steel casings.

 How kwik-ZIP can help

 kwik-ZIP offers a diverse range of spacers for both the civil and pipeline industries as well centralizers for water, oil and gas wells.